The Definitive Guide

 طنجة

-The gateway between Africa and Europe, Tangier's street food reflects its unique position with Moroccan, Spanish, and international influences.
+The gateway between Africa and Europe — Tangier's street food is uniquely fusion: Moroccan depth with Spanish flair and Mediterranean freshness.

 Rabat